• Skip to primary navigation

 Psychology 11

-Studying psychology serves to develop greater understanding of human development and behavior.
-Students who acquire sensitivity to multiple perspectives can make reasoned judgments about the relative merits of their own behavior, as well as the behavior of others.
-Psychology 11 will introduce students to: psychology and its links to developmental stages, the breadth of areas that are included in psychology from learning to stress as well as help students understand some career options related to psychology.
+Studying psychology serves to develop a greater understanding of human development and behaviour.
+Students who acquire sensitivity to multiple perspectives can make reasoned judgments about the relative merits of their own behaviour, as well as the behaviour of others.
+Psychology 11 will introduce students to psychology and its links to developmental stages and the breadth of areas included in psychology, from learning about stress to helping students understand some career options related to psychology.

 Literary Studies 11

-With a writing base already established in English 9 & 10, students in this class are encouraged to explore their writing voice and to experiment with different styles and techniques of writing.
-They are expected to read more in depth literature with layered meanings and plots, and they are exposed to poetry both for appreciation and technical evaluation.
-Students in Literary Studies 11 have the opportunity to conduct research on a topic of their choice to produce a first-year college-quality research paper.
-Public speaking and provincial examination prep are also part of this course.
+This class encourages students to explore their writing voice and experiment with different writing styles and techniques.
+They are expected to read more in-depth literature with layered meanings and plots and are exposed to poetry both for appreciation and technical evaluation.
+Students in Literary Studies 11 have the opportunity to research a topic of their choice to produce a first-year college-quality research paper.

 Required Prerequisites: 4 Credits Grade 10 Language Arts